Internet-Draft | QUIC event definitions for qlog | November 2023 |

 event indicates that the estimated Path MTU was updated.
 This

-happens as part of the Path MTU discovery process.¶
+happens as part of the Path MTU discovery process.
+It has Extra importance

 The version_information

-event supports QUIC version negotiation; see Section 6 of [QUIC-TRANSPORT].¶
+event supports QUIC version negotiation; see Section 6 of [QUIC-TRANSPORT].
+It has Core importance level; see Section 9.2 of [QLOG-MAIN].¶

-QUIC endpoints each have their own list of of QUIC versions they support.
+QUIC endpoints each have their own list of QUIC versions they support.
 The

 client uses the most likely version in their first initial.
 If the server does

-support that version, it replies with a version_negotiation packet, containing
+not support that version, it replies with a Version Negotiation packet, which

 version_information